muxinli/ticktick-quick-add-obsidian/README.md

 ## Known Issues

-- **OAuth Flow Hiccups:**
-  It might take more than one attempt to successfully retrieve your authorization code and access token.
-Recommend retrying if you encounter an error.

 - **Settings Persistence:**
-  Credentials (Client ID, Client Secret, tokens) are stored using Obsidian’s storage.
+  Credentials (Client ID, Client Secret, tokens) are stored using Obsidian's storage.
 If you uninstall and reinstall the plugin, these settings are cleared.

 ## Code Quality

 - This plugin is written in TypeScript with structured logging and robust error handling.
 - All sensitive credentials are provided by the user through the settings UI—no hardcoded secrets are published.
+- The temporary local server is only active during the OAuth flow and automatically closes after completion.

 ## Security:
 - The plugin does not include any hardcoded credentials.
 - All sensitive data is entered by the user through the settings UI.
 - All data remains local
+- The temporary server only runs during authentication and immediately closes afterward
+- OAuth state validation is implemented to prevent CSRF attacks
 - No tracking/analytics

 ## License